 Online retail and e-commerce require an omnichannel strategy.
 How do you create one?
 Learn some of the best omnichannel examples out there.

-- Simply put, commerce touches everything, and headless commerce removes sticking points.
+- Commerce touches everything, and headless commerce removes friction points for developers and users

-- Specifically speaking, headless commerce is the separation of the front end content presentation layer and the back end development of an e-commerce application, and supports the omnichannel expectation of today’s consumers.
+- Headless commerce is the separation of the front end content presentation layer and the back end development of an e-commerce application, and supports the omnichannel expectation of today’s consumers

-Hindsight being 20/20, it never made sense to handcuff the front and back end because the primary functions of the two layers are not synchronous in who they aim to please.
+In an era where the customer defines the buying journey, it doesn’t make sense to handcuff the front and back-end because the primary functions of those layers aren’t synchronous in who they aim to please.

 People want things when, where, and how they want them, and as their tech-savvy has grown, their patience has diminished.

 - Nike: Nike wanted a mobile-first strategy to align with their goals of more mobile sales.
 In time, headless made big returns for them, as they gained more market share than their biggest competitors.

 - Venus: Adopting a headless approach, Venus saw page-load times drastically decrease, which increased conversion and reduced abandoned carts.

 - Redbox: Visual content can create very specific challenges for retailers.
 Using headless via a Single Page Application (SPA) made content more responsive and customers more engaged.